stefaanc/terraform-provider-windows/README.md

 ###### Argument Attributes Reference

-- `ignore_error_if_not_exists` - (boolean, Optional) -  If the data source doesn't exist, the Terraform state contains zeroed attributes for this data source.
+- `ignore_error_if_not_exists` - (boolean, Optional, defaults to `false`) -  If the data source doesn't exist, the Terraform state contains zeroed attributes for this data source.
 No error is thrown.

 ###### Exported Attributes Reference